 If you think you may qualify, answering a few questions with one of our intake specialists is the first step.

 Questions include when and where procedures were done, how many procedures you have had, any current treatment status, injuries you have sustained as a result of hernia mesh complications.

 Hernia Mesh Lawsuit Categories

-Sometimes, lawsuits are filed to preserve the right to sue.
-Hernia mesh cases have statutes of limitations that impose a timeline on the ability to file a claim.
-Each state has a time limit to file a claim, which can vary from 1 year to four or more years.
+Hernia mesh cases have statutes of limitations that impose a time limit on filing a claim.
+Each state has a time limit to file a claim, which can vary from one to six years.

 Only an attorney can determine the exact statute of limitations on your claim.
-The general rule of thumb is that hernia mesh statutes will start ticking from the moment a patient discovers his or her injury stemmed from a defective mesh – this is referred to as the “Discovery Rule”, and it can be interpreted differently in different states and courts.
+The general rule of thumb is that hernia mesh statutes start ticking the day the last revision surgery is performed and the statute will renew with each successive revision surgery a patient has to endure.

 Before anything becomes an actual “lawsuit” there’s a pre-litigation process which consists of gathering all the evidence needed to “prove-up” the claim.
 How long this process takes depends on how accurate the information is clients are able to provide in regards to their previous treatment, surgeries, etc.